-- ◆ Community Meeting #2: A second general community meeting is planned for January 30, 2024 to present the Draft Plan and to gather input. - ♦ Community Meeting #3: A third general community meeting is planned to share the Pre-Final Plan.
+♦ Community Meeting #2: A second general community meeting was held in-person on Tuesday, January 30, 2024 at the North Kohala Intergenerational Center in Kapa'au to present the Draft Plan and to gather input.
+A virtual community meeting was conducted a week later via Zoom.
+Approximately 100 participants attended either the in-person or virtual meeting.